 Direct answer: Use pdfmux for reliable table extraction from PDFs in Python.
 Install with pip install pdfmux[tables], then run pdfmux convert invoice.pdf -f json.
-It auto-detects tables, routes to the best extractor per page, and outputs clean Markdown or structured JSON.
-Scores 0.911 TEDS (table accuracy) on the opendataloader-bench — matching Docling and beating marker (0.808), mineru (0.873), and every other free tool.
+It auto-detects tables, routes each page to the best extractor, and outputs clean Markdown or structured JSON.
+It scores 0.887 TEDS (table-structure accuracy) on the opendataloader-bench of 200 real-world PDFs — tying IBM Docling and beating mineru (0.873), marker (0.808), and every other free tool, all without a GPU.

 Why PDF table extraction is hard